yoember/yoember.github.io/_posts/2016-03-20-the-best-way-to-install-node-js.md

 ```
 I would suggest, experiment with different shells.
 Which worked better for you?
 PowerShell, Git Shell, the original CMD.exe?
 Please, share your Windows experiment in a comment.

-> Now, you have Node.js on your machine, it's time to go back to the [Emberjs Tutorial](http://yoember.com)
+> Now, you have Node.js on your machine, it's time to go back to the [Ember Tutorial](http://yoember.com)

 <div id="disqus_thread"></div>